Kiratpal-Singh-Johal-SFU/Kiratpal-Singh-Johal-SFU.github.io/README.md

-I chose the MIT License because it allows open use of the code and is simple for educational and personal projects.
+I chose the MIT License because it allows open use of the code and is also simple for educational and personal projects.